wellagain/remisass/README.md

 - Smart context-aware mixin for automatic grid calculations of same-size elements, based on `quantity queries`;
 - Normalize, centered content, sticky footer, responsive tables and other layout snippets available;
 - Use icons from available 4 icon sets as easy as `content: icon(heart)`;
-- Dealing with **vendor prefixes** without post-processor?
-Use mixins for css3 features or build your own for as many vendors as you need to.